rarescrisan/typescript-api-service/README.md

 To start the api service, `cd` into `./api` and run `mask start`.

-This will spin up a docker postgres database container, compile the TypeScript source and then run the service.
+This will spin up a docker postgres database container, compile the typescript source and then run the service.